 Automating pre-trade compliance and improving client reporting flexibility

 In early 2006, with the help of external consultants, the search began for the right system.
-DIAM International has always supported its business with leading technology but also recognizes that technology moves forward all the time, so the search began with a comprehensive review of the current market in front and back office asset management systems.
+Asset Management One International has always supported its business with leading technology but also recognizes that technology moves forward all the time, so the search began with a comprehensive review of the current market in front and back office asset management systems.
 The pros and cons of upgrading existing installed software were also considered.